TheGenieandTheGlue/Finance-OS/README.md

 **On payday (every 14 days):**
 1. Open the app
-2. Tap **⚡ Catorcena Setup** — instantly logs your paycheck + all 6 planned transfers (car, Brazil, crypto, YouTube, room, emergency)
+2. Tap **⚡ Catorcena Setup** — instantly logs your paycheck + all 6 planned transfers (car, Brazil, crypto, YouTube, room, plus fund)
 3. Done.
 Your budget is set for the period.

 **On the 1st of the month:**